mcoin-project/onem-zone/README.md

 * `/app_api...`  Node backend server files
 * `/app_client...`  Client front end files.
 ONEm Zone is written in AngularJS
+* `/bower_components...`    It's recommended to install third party javascript dependencies with `bower`.
+Execure `bower install` commands from inside `app_client` folder.
+And modify `index.html` to include the installed dependencies.

-Gulp and browsersync are used to facilitate development and testing.
+Gulp and BrowserSync are used to facilitate development and testing.
 To start a development session on your local machine open two terminal sessions.

 Ensure mongo is running in background.
 Then from first terminal window: